stephenbeckr/convex-optimization-class/README.md

 Office hours:
 - Wed 3-5 PM and Thur 1-3 PM, hybrid (in my office or via zoom; see Canvas for zoom link)
+- Our TA Jacob Spainhour's office hours are Thurs 11 AM to noon in ECCR 235 (also hybrid; see Canvas or Piazza for zoom link)

 This repo contains in-class demos and some homework solutions (much of it is from Spring 2021 or even Fall 2018 when this class was taught as a special topics course 4720/5720)